pkingstonxyz/hakunafermatasubmission/README.md

 I think the conversational aspect of it can be played with so my plan is:

  - Dial tone -> Drone throughout the piece.
  - Dialing the number -> The tones being played for each number can be used to represent a melody.
+Also worth mentioning that the way the dialing looks, it looks very much like "proper" counterpoint.
  - Network interaction -> Counter melody/second instrument.
  - Equalizer and echo transfer -> I think having some ongoing noise in the background could be good.